 - Set the air fryer to 275F/135C

-- Remove the eggs from the air fryer. (carefully! they are hot) and drop them in ice water (or very cold water)
+- Remove the eggs from the air fryer. (carefully! they are hot) and Immediately transfer eggs to an ice bath and let cool for 4-6 minutes.

 Notes